 Bottom Line

-New York State has a low tax rate at just 4%.
+New York state has a relatively low tax rate at just 4%.
 However, each county or city in the state adds its own sales tax.
-There is also a transit tax that some counties include in their sales tax.
+There’s also a transit tax that some counties include in their sales tax.
 The result is that you can expect to pay between 7% and 8.875% sales tax in New York.
 New York City has the state’s highest tax rates at 8.875%.
 Common goods that are exempt from sales tax include groceries and clothing or footwear that cost less than $110.
 New York City has its own rules, though.
 It charges a sales tax on some services that the state doesn’t tax.

 Tips for Filing Taxes

-- If you don’t know whether you’re better off with the standard deduction versus itemized, you might want to read up on it and do some math.
+- If you don’t know whether you’re better off with the standard deduction versus itemizing, you might want to read up on it and do some math.
 Educating yourself before the tax return deadline could save you a significant amount of money.

 - Figure out whether you’ll be getting a refund or will owe the government money so you can plan your household budget accordingly.
 SmartAsset’s tax return calculator can help you figure this out.